Kuramoto model: Variations of network topology

 Beside the original model, which has an all-to-all topology, a sufficiently dense complex network-like topology is amenable to the mean-field treatment used in the solution of the original model (see Transformation and Large N limit above for more info).
 Network topologies such as rings and coupled populations support chimera states.
 One also may ask for the behavior of models in which there are intrinsically local, like one-dimensional topologies which the chain and the ring are prototypical examples.
 In such topologies, in which the coupling is not scalable according to 1/N, it is not possible to apply the canonical mean-field approach, so one must rely upon case-by-case analysis, making use of symmetries whenever it is possible, which may give basis for abstraction of general principles of solutions.

 Uniform synchrony, waves and spirals can readily be observed in two-dimensional Kuramoto networks with diffusive local coupling.
 The stability of waves in these models can be determined analytically using the methods of Turing stability analysis.
 Uniform synchrony tends to be stable when the local coupling is everywhere positive whereas waves arise when the long-range connections are negative (inhibitory surround coupling).
 Waves and synchrony are connected by a topologically distinct branch of solutions known as ripple.
 These are low-amplitude spatially-periodic deviations that emerge from the uniform state (or the wave state) via a Hopf bifurcation.
 The existence of ripple solutions was predicted (but not observed) by Wiley, Strogatz and Girvan, who called them multi-twisted q-states.

 The topology on which the Kuramoto model is studied can be made adaptive by use of fitness model showing enhancement of synchronization and percolation in a self-organised way.

-A graph with the minimal degree at least $d_{min}\ge 0.5\ n$ will be connected nevertheless for a graph to synchronize a little more it is required for such case it is known that there is critical connectivity threshold $\mu_c$ such that any graph on $n$ nodes with minimum degree $d_{min}\ge \mu_c (n-1)$ must globally synchronise.for $n$ large enough.
+A graph with the minimal degree at least $d_\text{min} \ge 0.5\,n$ will be connected nevertheless for a graph to synchronize a little more it is required for such case it is known that there is critical connectivity threshold $\mu_c$ such that any graph on $n$ nodes with minimum degree $d_\text{min} \ge \mu_c (n - 1)$ must globally synchronise.for $n$ large enough.
 The minimum maximum are known to lie between $0.6875\le \mu_c\le 0.75$.

 Similarly it is known that Erdős-Rényi graphs with edge probability precisely $p=(1+\epsilon)\ln (n)/n$ as $n$ goes to infinity will be connected and it has been conjectured that this value is too the number at which these random graphs undergo synchronization which a 2022 preprint claims to have proved.